stanfordjournalism/stanford-progj-2020/code/calais_example/README.md

 Before using this code, you must [register for an API key][].

-Once you've registered for an API key, log in to your new Reuters/Refinitiv account at <https://developers.refinitiv.com/>.
+Once you've registered for an API key, log in to your new Reuters/Refinitiv account at <https://permid.org/>.

-Once you're logged in, you can obtain your API key by clicking on the user settings in the upper right and selecting `My Keys`.
+Once you're logged in, you can obtain your API key by clicking on the "APIs" link in the upper right.
+Then click on the big green "Display my API token" button (shown below).

 ![Locate OpenCalais API Key](../../static/opencalais_get_api_key.png)